 I’ve also worked as a producer on a variety of adventure-travel television shows for American television networks.
-I raced, literally around the world, as a producer for CBS’s The Amazing Race; survived weeks in the Panamanian jungle for Discovery’s Naked and Afraid, stalked prey in an intense manhunt through the Sierra Nevada for The CW’s Capture; kayaked and bushwhacked through a remote chain of Fijian islands for TNT’s 72 Hours; hiked across Morocco with a camera for ABC’s Expedition Impossible; and worked with expert marskmen, firing gatling guns and grenade launchers in the California desert, for History’s Top Shot.
+I raced, literally around the world, as a producer for CBS’s The Amazing Race; survived weeks in the Panamanian jungle and Peruvian Amazon for Discovery’s Naked and Afraid, stalked prey in an intense manhunt through the Sierra Nevada for The CW’s Capture; kayaked and bushwhacked through a remote chain of Fijian islands for TNT’s 72 Hours; hiked across Morocco with a camera for ABC’s Expedition Impossible; and worked with expert marskmen, firing gatling guns and grenade launchers in the California desert, for History’s Top Shot.

 It’s a non sequitur, but, there was a time, not so long ago, when I worked as a software designer for Microsoft.
 And, yes, I’m the same Hank who wrote and published The Doom Hacker’s Guide (Henry Holt/MIS:Press), a 300-page book about the seminal computer game, Doom.
 The New York Times, The Wall Street Journal, US News & World Report, and People Magazine wrote about me and the book.